Sydney Israeli Consulate and Hakoah Club bombings: Events

 On 23 December 1982, at around 2:00 pm, an explosive device was detonated near the fire exit door of the Israeli Consulate General on 80 William Street, Sydney.
 The force of the blast injured two people and significant damage was caused to the consulate building.
-At around 6.45 pm on that same day, a second explosive device was detonated inside a vehicle parked outside of the Hakoah Club on 61–67 Hall Street, Bondi, NSW.
+At around 6.45 pm on that same day, a second explosive device was detonated inside a vehicle parked outside of the Hakoah Club on 61–67 Hall Street, Bondi Beach, NSW.
 The bomb did not detonate properly, and the resulting explosion injured no one; however, three vehicles were significantly damaged, including the one used to store the bomb.
 The Hakoah Club at the time was filled with a large number of people.

+According to the New South Wales Jewish Board of Deputies, the Jewish community in Australia had been sheltered from past terror threats and warned that terrorist incidents could reoccur in the future.
+Following the bombing, security at the Hakoah club was tightened.

 Investigation

 Initial police investigations led to the arrest of a 31-year-old man who was charged in relation to the Hakoah Club explosion.
 The case went before the court; however, charges were later withdrawn by the NSW Attorney General.